syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 Custom tooltips for headers provide additional information when hovering over a column header in the Syncfusion Grid.
 This can be useful in situations where there is not enough space to display all of the information related to a column, or when there is additional context that may be helpful.

-To enable custom tooltips for headers, you can use the [beforeRender](../../api/grid/#beforeRender) event of the Grid component.
-This event is triggered for each header cell before it is rendered, allowing you to add a custom tooltip to the header cell using [tooltip](../../tooltip/content) component.
+To enable custom tooltips for headers, you can use the [beforeRender](../../api/grid/#beforeRender) event of the Grid control.
+This event is triggered for each header cell before it is rendered, allowing you to add a custom tooltip to the header cell using [tooltip](../../tooltip/content) control.

 Here's an example of how to use the `beforeRender` event to add a custom tooltip to a header cell: